Our Team

 Communications Manager

-Jess joined Harpeth Conservancy in October 2023, bringing over 15 years of experience in communications, storytelling, and public engagement.
-Originally from West Virginia, she spent nearly two decades living and working across the Middle East and North Africa, honing her expertise in strategic messaging and science communications.
+Jess Martin joined Harpeth Conservancy in October 2023 and leads the organization’s communications efforts.
+She brings nearly 20 years of experience in strategic communications, public engagement, and science communication.
+Originally from West Virginia, she spent nearly two decades living and working across the Middle East and North Africa, where she developed a deep appreciation for the power of clear communication in complex environments and for the essential role clean water plays in everyday life.

 Katie Maxwell